felix-u/nota/README.md

 [download the latest release](https://github.com/felix-u/nota/releases/tag/v0.1) or follow the [compilation instructions](#building).

+*Disclaimer: the syntax and features of `nota` are not yet stable, and are subject to change in upcoming versions.*

 ### Summary

 Nodes are declared using the `@` character and can contain a number of information fields.
 Syntax is not